Squirrels, bees could get US aid but not Yellowstone’s bison

 Federal law allows citizens to petition for plants and animals to get protections under the Endangered Species Act.

-The positive finding on the petitions for the poppy bee and red squirrel means officials will conduct more intensive reviews before issuing final decisions on the two species.
+The positive finding on the petitions for the poppy bee and red squirrel means officials will conduct more intensive reviews before issuing final decisions.

 Comments